nick-carroll1/LLM-Recommender-System/README.md

 [1] F. Maxwell Harper and Joseph A. Konstan.
 2015.
 The MovieLens Datasets: History and Context.
 ACM Transactions on Interactive Intelligent Systems (TiiS) 5, 4, Article 19 (December 2015), 19 pages.
 DOI=http://dx.doi.org/10.1145/2827872

 [2] Wang, L., & Lim, E.-P. (2023).
 Zero-Shot Next-Item Recommendation using Large Pretrained Language Models. arXiv [Cs.IR].
 Retrieved from http://arxiv.org/abs/2304.03153

-Note: candidate sets are selected from top rated movies by similar users; similar users are selected by cosine similarity of a vector of a user's ratings; hit rate is the proportion of recommended movies that the user watched.